videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/interaction-in-livestream/raise-hand.md

 ### API Reference

-The API references for all the methods and events utilised in this guide are provided below.
+The API references for all the methods and events utilized in this guide are provided below.

 - [usePubSub()](/react/api/sdk-reference/use-pubsub)